C2Meng/PSP-Hangman/README.md

-This is a group coursework for PSP0101
+This is a group coursework for PSP0101.
+This is a game based on Hangman.

 You are the hero who needs to save the firekeeper from being burned.
 (Salem witch trials moment, they kantoi playing magic the gathering smh)